Rational-Link/Chainlink-Public-Jobs-Specs/Arbitrum-Sepolia-Testnet/Get String/README.md

 ## Step-by-Step Guide

 1. Open [Remix IDE](https://remix.ethereum.org/).
-2. Log in to MetaMask and confirm you are connected to the **Ethereum Sepolia Test Network**.
+2. Log in to MetaMask and confirm you are connected to the **Arbitrum Sepolia Test Network**.
 3. Copy and paste the full contents of `Get String.sol` from this repository into Remix.
 4. Update the input parameters to match your specific use case.
 5. Compile and deploy the smart contract.